Intermediate Power BI (session 5)

 • we’ve had four content-heavy training sessions so far

-• session five = about putting your new skills into practice
+• session five is about putting your new skills into practice in a collaborative environment

 Session outline